hyperledger/besu-docs/docs/Concepts/Pruning.md

 !!!
 Important

-    Pruning is being depreciated for [Bonsai Tries](Data-Storage-Formats.md#bonsai-tries) and is currently not being updated.
+    Pruning is being deprecated for [Bonsai Tries](Data-Storage-Formats.md#bonsai-tries) and is currently not being updated.